fbpx

 We’ve partnered with Econnex to bring you a range of internet plans to help you compare them.

 With the rollout of the National Broadband Network (NBN), it can sometimes be easy to forget that ADSL connections still exist in Australia.
-Even though these connections will soon be entirely phased out, there are households and businesses across the country which rely on it.
+Even though these connections will soon be entirely phased out, there are households across the country which rely on it.
 As such, there are still plans on offer to those who don't have NBN access.
 You can find out more about them, how they work and how to compare a range of broadband plans in one place with Savvy today.

 What are ADSL broadband plans and how do they work?

-ADSL stands for asymmetric digital subscriber line and was previously used as the most common fixed line broadband connection in Australian households and businesses.
+ADSL stands for asymmetric digital subscriber line and was previously used as the most common fixed line broadband connection in Australian households.
 These connections were delivered via existing copper cables which also operated as phone lines.
 These cables run into your premises and ultimately connect you to the network of cables running along your street or in your area.
 Because these cables weren’t initially designed to transmit broadband data, ADSL connections are gradually being replaced to cope with the rigours of data transmission in the current day.

 ADSL2+ was the most recent addition to ADSL internet plans and is comfortably the fastest, with maximum download speeds of 24Mbps (megabits per second).
 However, this only represents the speed that it’s capable of; you may find that some speeds delivered on ADSL2+ plans are closer to 10Mbps or less in some cases.

-As mentioned, part of the ADSL connection is the use of an active phone line, which connects your home or business to other copper wiring.
+As mentioned, part of the ADSL connection is the use of an active phone line, which connects your home to other copper wiring.
 However, you don’t have to have a phone line in use to utilise this internet and can do so through a Naked DSL connection.
 This essentially means that you won’t have to pay the rental costs for maintaining this phone connection, but it doesn’t necessarily result in saving money.
 Your ISP then becomes responsible for covering that cost and will typically raise the price of your plan as a result.

 How are ADSL broadband plans and NBN plans different?